 Your dog will have an individual metabolism, require slightly different amounts of foods for weight balance, and benefit from a slightly different nutrition profile.

-The beauty of feeding a raw food diet is that you can over a short amount of time really get to know your dog’s likes, dislikes, and nutritional needs.
-You can also on a daily basis adjust the meals to suit their ever-evolving needs.
-Should you feel your dog needs some extra berries, would prefer a unique protein rather than one they have an intolerance too, or would benefit from the Phyto-nutrition found in a certain culinary herb then you can add that.
+The beauty of feeding a raw food diet is that you can, over a short amount of time, really get to know your dog’s likes, dislikes, and nutritional needs.
+You can also daily adjust the meals to suit their ever-evolving needs.
+Should you feel, your dog needs some extra berries, would prefer a unique protein rather than one they have an intolerance to or would benefit from the Phyto-nutrition found in a certain culinary herb.
+Then you can add that.

 Switching to the Raw Dog Food Diet

-Professional raw pet food manufacturers employ vets, holistic vets, and nutrition specialists to ensure their range of foods offer something complete and balanced for all different dogs.
+Professional raw pet food manufacturers employ vets, holistic vets, and nutrition specialists to ensure their range of foods offers complete and balanced food for all dogs.

-As a start if you wished to feed cooked real food diet to your pet you could also do this, however, this is actually far harder to balance this at home than a raw food diet.
+As a start, if you wished to feed a cooked real food diet to your pet, you could also do this.
+However, this is actually far harder to balance this at home than a raw food diet.

 About the Author

 This article is written by ProDog Raw – one of the leading suppliers of Raw Dog Food.
 With many years of experience and an expert team of veterinarians and dog nutritionists – they are driven to teach the world about the benefits of a raw dog food diet.